 Please share the dance floor and the mirror, be kind and courteous to fellow dancers, INSTRUCTORS and STAFF.

-Do your best to avoid conflicts, make negative comments or swear.
+Do your best to avoid conflicts, or make negative comments.
 Please inform the INSTRUCTOR or STAFF immediately of any problems.

 Turn off or silence all cell phones and electronic devices.